accelazh/accelazh.github.io/_posts/2018-04-10-FAST17-Paper-Reading.md

                 2. Should non-local memory be treated as disaggregated (unmediated) resource or remote (mediated) resource?
             2. Memory-driven coordination
                 1. Shared persistent memory can provide global view of shared state that enables coordination
-                2. What are “memory-driven” approaches for concurrency control, consensus, failure detection, etc.?
+                2. What are "memory-driven" approaches for concurrency control, consensus, failure detection, etc.?
         6. Characterization opportunities
             1. Characterization of new NVM and interconnect technologies
                 1. New technologies present new performance, endurance, and management opportunities and challenges
                 2. How do these new technologies behave under expected typical usage patterns?
-            2. Implications of “wider” API for persistent data
+            2. Implications of "wider" API for persistent data
-                1. “Narrow” storage APIs require explicit action for persistence, but “wider” memory APIs allow stores to persist data
+                1. "Narrow" storage APIs require explicit action for persistence, but "wider" memory APIs allow stores to persist data
                 2. Does widening of API for persisting data lead to more errors or more data corruption?

 13. On the Performance Variation in Modern Storage Stacks    [2017, 4 refs]